mgeisler/textwrap/README.md

 ### Unreleased ###

-We now require the [Rust 2018 edition][rust-2018].
-Over the years, we’ve repeatedly seen build failures in our CI, even when nothing changed in `textwrap`.
-The failures happened because we tested against a fixed version of Rust, but our dependencies kept releasing new patch it has versions that would push up the minimum required Rust version.
+The code has been updated to the [Rust 2018 edition][rust-2018] and each new release of `textwrap` will only support the latest stable version of Rust.
+Trying to support older Rust versions is a fool's

-The build failures makes it infeasible to keep `textwrap` compatible with any particular version of Rust.
-We will therefore track the latest stable version of Rust from now on.
+errand: our dependencies keep releasing new patch versions that require newer and newer versions of Rust.

 The `term_size` feature has been replaced by `terminal_size`.
 The API is unchanged, it is just the name of the Cargo feature that changed.